devadvance/devadvance.github.io/giga.md

 ---
 layout: project
 title: Gigapixel film scans via whole slide imaging
-excerpt: Using a whole slide imaging (WSI) microscope to digitize film (and other curiosities) for max resolution.
+excerpt: Scanning film with a microscope.
+Using a whole slide imaging (WSI) microscope to digitize film (and other curiosities) for max resolution.
 permalink: /giga/
 image: /images/giga/giga_preview.jpg
 ---